 The cost of a logo design can range from $100 to over $100,000 and more.
 If you are a small startup the average price is between $2500 - $5K.
 We break it down.

 Hiring a professional logo designer or agency provides a higher level of confidence and minimizes risk when designing a logo that best represents you and your brand.
 There are multiple options, prices, packages, and service levels to look for.
-This article will help you make the right decision and provide insight on what you are getting for your money.
+This article will help you make the right decision and provide insight into what you are getting for your money.

-The cost of a logo design is anywhere from $0 to tens of thousands of dollars, but if you’re a small business or startup looking for a low risk and professional logo for your brand, a good logo design should cost between $2500-$5000.
+The cost of a logo design is anywhere from $0 to tens of thousands of dollars, but if you’re a small business or startup looking for a low-risk and professional logo for your brand, a good logo design should cost between $2500-$5000.

 In rare cases, you may be able to have a freelancer design your logo for under $100.
 Make sure to ask the right questions when choosing a designer.
 Questions like:

-Crowdsourcing or design competition companies like 99 Designs uses the talents of many junior or new freelance designers to create multiple concepts to choose from.
+Crowdsourcing or design competition companies like 99 Designs use the talents of many junior or new freelance designers to create multiple concepts to choose from.
 This can allow you to choose from more than one style.
 If you have a tight budget and limited time, we recommend using a mid-range level designer over an online logo maker or Fiverr all day long.
 You can at least have some sense of comfort that your final product will be legal and creative.

 Any option you choose for logo design should provide at least these three deliverables:

-If you are interested in hiring an agency for your logo design.
+Suppose you are interested in hiring an agency for your logo design.
 Feel free to reach out to us here.
 We would be more than happy to discuss your needs and goals.